 Third parties have in the past asserted, and may in the future assert, intellectual property claims against us, particularly as we expand our business to include new products and product categories, and expand in new geographic markets, where intellectual property laws and rights differ.
 Our defense of any claim, regardless of its merit, could be expensive and time consuming and could divert senior leadership resources.
 We currently rely on a combination of copyright, trademark, patent, trade dress and unfair competition laws, as well as confidentiality procedures and licensing arrangements, to establish and protect our intellectual property rights.
-We believe that our trademarks, copyright (including in photographs, Sourcebooks and our website), and other proprietary rights are important to identifying and differentiating our brand and certain of our products from those of our competitors.
+We believe that our trademarks, copyrights (including in photographs in our Sourcebooks and on our website), and other proprietary rights are important to identifying and differentiating our brand and certain of our products from those of our competitors.
 We have from time to time encountered third parties selling products substantially similar to our products or misrepresenting that the products such retailers were selling were our products.
-We cannot assure you that the steps taken by us to protect our intellectual property rights will be adequate to prevent infringement of our rights by others, including imitation of our products and misappropriation of our images and brand, particularly in jurisdictions that do not have strong intellectual property protection with respect to our products and services, the value of our brand could be diminished, and our competitive position could suffer.
+We cannot assure you that the steps taken by us to protect our intellectual property rights will be adequate to prevent infringement of our rights by others, including imitation of our products and misappropriation of our images and brand, particularly in jurisdictions that do not have strong intellectual property protection or in which we do not have strong rights.
+In the event that we are unable to assert and maintain intellectual property protection with respect to our products and services, the value of our brand could be diminished, and our competitive position could suffer.